1. Installation of OmpSs-2¶

 The ovni project implements a fast instrumentation library that records small events during the execution of programs to later investigate how the execution happened using Paraver.

-The Nanos6 runtime system can be configured with ovni to extract execution traces.
-Building Nanos6 with ovni is optional but highly recommended.
-This page is just a quick summary of the installation of ovni.
-For a more detailed information check ovni GitHub and ovni online documentation.
+The nOS-V, NODES, and Nanos6 runtimes can be configured with ovni to extract execution traces.
+Building with ovni is optional but highly recommended.
+This page briefly summarizes the installation of ovni.
+For more detailed information check ovni GitHub and ovni online documentation.

-Unpack the tarball and enter the just created directory:
+Unpack the tarball and enter the newly created directory:

 $ tar -xvf ovni-xxx.tar.gz $ cd ovni-xxx